shafqatgreat/KharchaApp/README.md

 ### 🛍️ Live Shopping Mode

-* Maintain sLive shopping lists* that update as you buy
+* Maintains Live shopping lists that update as you buy

 ---